Skip to main content

 • Investigation and Discipline

 All professional accountants are subject to investigation and discipline procedures.
-The investigative and disciplinary (I&D) processes for statutory auditors are defined in the Law No. 148/2015, which was issued to transpose the EU Audit Directive and Regulation (EU) No 537/2014, and the Decree Law No. 140/2015.
+The investigative and disciplinary (I&D) processes for statutory auditors are defined in the Law No. 148/2015, which was issued to transpose the EU Audit Directive and Regulation (EU) No 537/2014, and the Statute of OROC.
 Under the laws both the Comissão do Mercado de Valores Mobiliários (CMVM) and the Ordem dos Revisores Oficiais de Contas (OROC) have responsibility for implementing I&D mechanisms for auditors.
 The OROC reports an overlap in responsibilities between the two entities but confirms that both systems are aligned with the best practices of SMO 6.

-With respect to chartered accountants, the Ordem dos Contabilistas Certificados (OCC) has implemented an I&D system in accordance with the requirements of Law No. 139/2015.
+With respect to chartered accountants, the Ordem dos Contabilistas Certificados (OCC) has implemented an I&D system in accordance with the requirements of the Statute of OCC.
 The OCC indicates that its I&D mechanism incorporates all the requirements of SMO 6.

 Current Status: Adopted